DanielOkonov/2800-202310-DTC17/README.md

 ### Limitations

-One of the challenges we faced was the initial lower accuracy of our model, around 60%.
-However, we were able to overcome this limitation by implementing k-fold cross-validation with 10 folds, which improved the accuracy to about 75%.
-Another limitation was the potential for overfitting, considering the high dimensionality of medical data.
-We addressed this by using logistic regression, which is less prone to overfitting in comparison to other complex models.
-Furthermore, ensuring the quality and relevance of the data used for training was critical, so we chose a reliable source, Kaggle, for our dataset.
+One of the challenges we faced initially was the presumed lower accuracy of our model, around 60%.
+We trained our model with 80% of the dataset and used the remaining 20% to test accuracy.
+This process result in a accuracy of roughly 60%.
+However, after checking accuracy using k-fold cross validation with 10 folds, we discovered the accuracy is closer to 75%.
+For our initial analysis, this accuracy is acceptable but more data is required to train the model to a higher accuracy.

+Overall, in order to ensure the quality and relevance of the data, we obtained it from Kaggle.

 ## Authors
 [Amir Eskandari](https://github.com/am-eskandari)